 When looking for the best laptop for SolidWorks, there are a couple of things you need to keep in mind.
 The kind of device you’ll be purchasing might depend on whether you’re a student or a professional, or whether you’ll be using other engineering software alongside SolidWorks.

-SolidWorks is demanding on its own, and if you’re planning to use it with other engineering software like AutoCAD or Revit, you’ll need a device with the power to handle your software.
+SolidWorks is demanding on its own, and if you’re planning to use it with other engineering software like AutoCAD or Revit, you’ll need a device that can handle all the rendering, complicated meshes, etc. with ease

-We recommend devices that have powerful processors and a dedicated GPU so you can make the most of your laptop’s performance.
+This is why laptops for 3D Modeling software such as SolidWorks should have powerful processors and a dedicated GPU.
 You’ll also want a device with large storage capacity, and a good display.

 Choosing which laptop would be ideal for SolidWorks is not an easy task considering all the different factors you’d need to think about, and that’s what we’re here to do.
 We’ve listed down our top 5 choices for the best laptop for SolidWorks.